ekomsSavior/swizBOT/README.md

 — ek0ms savi0r, Founder, Church of Malware

 Credit where it's due: Jake Swiz (0xXyc) did the hard part.
-I just wrapped it in Go, built a Web UI, and wrote the docs.
+I just wrapped it in Go, built a Web UI, wrote the docs, and added 15 propagation methods to the worm.
 Go follow him.
 Learn from him.
 He's one of the few elite hackers who actually shares knowledge instead of hoarding it.

 That's the Church of Malware's whole mission.
 Open source.
 Open knowledge.
 Open gates.